 NO!
 This is a strict rule that we cannot change.
-It is the requirement of the Ukrainian government and the US Embassy that the children return to Ukraine at the prescribed time.
+It is the requirement of all foreign governments and the US Embassy that the children return at the prescribed time.
 Any violation of this rule is breaking the law and it endangers the future of the whole program as well as the future of the child you are hosting.
 If necessary, legal action will be taken.

 Yes!
 We encourage you to contact families who have had experience hosting in the past.
-The following families are willing and interested to share their experiences:
+For Colombia contact CHI directly.
+For Ukraine and Nicaragua contact Frontier Horizon.

 We will send children to any state within the United States.
 We request that interested families try to bring at least five children to each host city but there is no requirement to do so.
 We do suggest interested families try to find a few more local families to host children since the interaction among the children is usually very beneficial to the hosting experience.
-The children arrive on an international flight into JFK, New York.
-All families must pay the domestic airfare from JFK, New York to their local airport.
-The children must travel with the host family or an orphanage guardian.
+Policies on domestic flights vary by country.
 Please contact us for further details.

 As long as all of the application materials are included, single women can host children as well.
 We do not restrict our hosts to married couples or families.

 Some families who do not want to adopt want to bring their child to the United States to go to school or college.
-This option is possible, but extremely difficult.
+This option is not possible in Colombia and extremely difficult in other host countries.
 As with adoptions, this process must be handled apart from Frontier Horizon.
 You may contact a local lawyer in your city that specializes in student visas.
 You may also refer the lawyer to Frontier Horizon if he has questions you cannot answer.

-Absolutely not!
-Many of the children to travel to the United States through the Frontier Horizon Travel Program would never have the opportunity to visit America or stay with a family if people only interested in hosting did not participate in our program.
-Our program is a Travel Program, not an adoption program.
+It is preferable that Colombia host families are open and ready to adopt.
+However, in some cases where the host family is willing to strongly advocate for a harder to place child, it might be allowed.
+With Nicaragua and Ukraine hosting without the intent to adopt is strongly encouraged.
 Our goals are to raise awareness and to provide orphaned children with a cultural and educational experience in the United States.
-The Travel Program has a 50-60% adoption rate, so there are many children who participate in the program and are not adopted.
+The program has a 50-60% adoption rate, so there are many children who participate in the program and are not adopted.
 We strive to help as many children as possible, and there are numerous ways in which Frontier Horizon tries to help the children.
 Donations for basic needs such as food, clothing, medicine, and education as well as short-term humanitarian aid trips and grants for self-sufficiency projects or building repair all help to meet such needs.
 This program is just one more resource to improve the lives of the children with whom we work.
 Often, families who do not adopt still take a vested interest in their hosted child’s future by funding that child’s basic needs and/or future education.

-Frontier Horizon staff in the United States and Ukraine work closely with the orphanage Directors and orphanage staff to select children who have good behavior, positive attitudes, and good grades in school.
+are good candidates for hosting.
+In other countries, Frontier Horizon works closely with the orphanage Directors and orphanage staff to select children who have good behavior, positive attitudes, and good grades in school.
 Children are selected with the intention of the Travel Program and trip to the United States as a reward for them.
 Despite our process, children do end up traveling to the United States who have behavioral and emotional issues.
 Please be aware of this when hosting.